sammcj/recommendarr/README.md

 > **⚠️ IMPORTANT**: Please change your password immediately after your first login for security reasons.

-The unified container runs both the frontend (on default port 3030) and the API server (on default port 3050 internally).
+The unified container runs both the frontend and API server on a single port (default: 3000).
 This provides secure credential storage and proxy functionality for accessing services that may be blocked by CORS restrictions.

-**Note:** If accessing from outside your network, remember to forward your frontend port on your router/firewall.
+**Note:** If accessing from outside your network, remember to forward your application port on your router/firewall.

 ### Option 2: Docker (Manual Run)